paddlesteamer/changes/README.md

  - `ha_url` is the URL of your home assistant instance.
 If `changes` will run on the same machine with home assistant, it probably would be `http://127.0.0.1:8123`.
  - `ha_token` is long-lived access token for home assistant.
 You can create yours from home assistant dashboard.
 Go to your profile, at the bottom of the page you'll see `Long-Lived Access Tokens`.
 Click `Create Token`.
  - `ha_device` is the name of the notify service that`changes` will call.
 You can find it from `Developer Tools->Services`.
 It would be something like `mobile_app_xxx`.
+ - `modules_path` is the path to directory that contains modules.
+Optional.
+Default value is `changes/targets`.

  ## How to use
 You need to write a python code which implements `check()` method and place it into `targets` directory. `changes` will call `check()` method of each file automatically every time it runs.